antarctica/ops-data-store/README.md

 - users belonging to more than one role/team (i.e. a user cannot be in Air Unit and Field Ops team)
 - restricting QGIS layer styles to layers a user is authorised to see [#196 🛡️](https://gitlab.data.bas.ac.uk/MAGIC/ops-data-store/-/issues/196)
+- automatically setting default session roles for new users

 #### Limitations - Backups